ricky-deriv/sandbox-consul-vault-scripts/README.md

 - set hostnames and fill /etc/hosts: get_update_hostnames.sh
 - install packages and consul in instances: bulk_install_for_consul.sh
 - create and send consul.hcl to all instances, and start consul service: send_consul_hcl_files.sh

+## Consul configuration
+- create a consul cluster with 3 server agents and 3 client agents

 ## :star: Run all scripts
 file: run_all.sh